c00ke/HD_Java_Capstone1_Poised/README.md

 the program will keep track of the projects which they work on

 The program will store all the project details
-● Project number.
+Project number
-● Project name.
+Project name.
-● What type of building is being designed?
+What type of building is being designed?
 E.g. House, apartment block or store, etc.
-● The physical address for the project.
+The physical address for the project.
-● ERF number.
+ERF number.
-● The total fee being charged for the project.
+The total fee being charged for the project.
-● The total amount paid to date.
+The total amount paid to date.
-● Deadline for the project.
+Deadline for the project.
-● The name, telephone number, email address and physical address of the architect for the project.
+The name, telephone number, email address and physical address of the architect for the project.
-● The name, telephone number, email address and physical address of the contractor for the project.
+The name, telephone number, email address and physical address of the contractor for the project.
-● The name, telephone number, email address and physical address of the customer for the project.
+The name, telephone number, email address and physical address of the customer for the project.

 Program will be able to: